gdtk-uq/gdtk/doc/developer-notes.md

     (add-to-list 'auto-mode-alist '("\\.lua$" . lua-mode))
     (add-to-list 'interpreter-mode-alist '("lua" . lua-mode))

-### Mercurial
+### Git configuration

-Here is the content of my `.hgrc` file:
+I did the following:

+    peterj@helmholtz ~ $ git config --global user.name "Peter Jacobs"
-    peterj@helmholtz ~ $ cat .hgrc
+    peterj@helmholtz ~ $ git config --global user.email "peterj@mech.uq.edu.au"
-    [ui]
-    username = Peter Jacobs <peterj@mech.uq.edu.au>

-    [extensions]
-    hgext.convert =

-Note that the 'username' is very explicit: it leaves no doubt as to who to blame!
+Note that the user.name is very explicit: it leaves no doubt as to who to blame!
-On a more serious note, please use your full name in the 'username' field.
+On a more serious note, please use your full name for user.name.
 This will help identifying the contributors to the code over the long-term history of development.